How to Make Flying Paper Helicopter with 3 Blades

 Paper Helicopter Finished Product

-7. Optional: Glue the middle part where all three stripes meet together.
+7. Optional: Glue the middle part where all three strips meet together.
 This prevents the paper helicopter from coming apart.

 8. Drop the paper helicopter from somewhere high and watch it spin!

 Isn’t it simple?
-The only tricky part is when you have to integrate the third stripe, but hopefully, you understand how to do it with the above instructions and pictures.
+The only tricky part is when you have to integrate the third strip, but hopefully, you understand how to do it with the above instructions and pictures.

 The Science Behind the Paper Helicopter with 3 Blades